MaldevBruh/NGL-Spammer/README.md

 ## Usage

-To use the NGL Spammer:
+To use NGL Spammer, follow these steps:

 1. Open your terminal and navigate to the project directory.
 2. Run the script using Node.js:

 ```
-node index.js
+node ngl_spammer.js
 ```

-3. Follow the prompts:
+3. The script will prompt you for the following information:
-   - Enter the NGL username you want to send messages to.
+   - NGL Username: Enter the username of the NGL profile you want to send messages to.
-   - Enter the question or message you want to send.
+   - Question/Message: Enter the message you want to send repeatedly.
-   - Enter the number of times you want to send the message.
+   - Spam Amount: Enter the number of times you want to send the message.

 4. The script will start sending messages and display the results in the console.

-## Code Explanation
+## How it works

-The script does the following:
+1. The script uses the `axios` library to send POST requests to the NGL API.

-1. Imports required modules: axios for HTTP requests, crypto for generating UUIDs, and readline for user input.
-2. Prompts the user for the NGL username, message, and spam amount.
-3. Constructs the necessary headers and form data for the NGL API request.
+2. It generates a random UUID for each request to simulate different devices.
+3. If the script encounters a rate limit (429 status code), it will wait for a second before retrying.
-4. Sends POST requests to the NGL API for the specified number of times.
+4. The script continues until it has sent the specified number of messages or encounters an unrecoverable error.
-5. Logs the results of each request to the console.

-## License
+## Ethical Considerations

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This tool is designed for educational purposes to demonstrate how automated systems can interact with web APIs.
+It should not be used to harass, spam, or cause harm to others.
+Always respect the terms of service of the platforms you interact with and consider the impact of your actions on others.

-## Disclaimer
+## Troubleshooting

-This tool is intended for educational purposes only.
-Misuse of this script may violate NGL's terms of service or local laws.
-The authors and contributors are not responsible for any misuse or damage caused by this script.
+If you encounter any issues:

+1. Make sure you have the latest version of Node.js installed.
+2. Check that you've installed the required `axios` package.
+3. Verify that you have a stable internet connection.
+4. If you're getting rate-limited frequently, try reducing the spam amount or introducing longer delays between requests.

 ## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check the issues page if you want to contribute.
+Contributions to this project are welcome.
+Please ensure that your code adheres to the project's coding standards and include appropriate tests for new features.

-## Support
+## Contact

-If you have any questions or need help using the script, please open an issue in the GitHub repository.
+If you have any questions or concerns about this project, please open an issue in the GitHub repository.

-Remember to use this tool responsibly and respect others' privacy and online spaces.
+Remember to use this tool responsibly and ethically.